dataswift/open-source-developer-portal/app/legals/HATDeX-Terms-of-Service.md

     5. any anticipated savings or revenue;
     6. any punitive damages;
     7. any loss of goodwill or reputation; or
-    8. any other loss that could have been avoided by the damaged party's use of reasonable diligence.
+    8. any other loss that could have been avoided by the damaged party&#39;s use of reasonable diligence.
 2. This is regardless of whether or not HATDeX or any of its affiliates has been warned of the possibility of such damages, and even if a remedy fails of its essential purpose.
 3. HATDeX will not be in breach of the Terms if the failure to perform any of its obligations is due to an event beyond its control, such as significant failure of a part of the power grid, significant failure of the Internet, natural disaster, war, riot, insurrection, epidemic, strikes, terrorism, or other events of a magnitude or type for which precautions are not generally taken in the industry.
 4. The maximum aggregate liability of HATDeX, its affiliates, suppliers and distributors shall not exceed £ 20.